DevExpress-Examples/word-document-api-convert-word-document-to-pdf-on-web-server/Readme.md

 # Word Processing Document API - How to Convert a Word Document in PDF Format on a Web Server

 This example demonstrates how to implement a Word-to-PDF converter with a web interface.
-A server-side **RichEditDocumentServer** component loads a file in a Word-like document format and converts it to PDF.
+A server-side **RichEditDocumentServer** component loads a file in a Word-like format and converts it to PDF.
 The resulting file is sent to the client.

+> [!Important]
+> The Universal Subscription or an additional Office File API Subscription is required to use this example in production code.
+For pricing information, please refer to the [DevExpress Subscription](https://www.devexpress.com/Subscriptions/) page.

 # Files to Review